Skip to main content

 longer one before taking the bitwise "or".

-let xor: <a, b>(_: a) => (_: b) => external_or<a, b>
+let xor: <a, b>(_: a) => (_: b) => external_xor<a, b>

-The call `xor a b` is the exclusive disjunction defined on boolean, natural number and bytes operands.
+The call `Bitwise.xor a b` is the exclusive disjunction defined on boolean, natural number and bytes operands.
 In the boolean case, the result is the logical "exclusive or" of the operands.
 In the natural number and bytes cases, the result is the bitwise "xor" of the operands.

-same length as the longer operand.
+has the same length as the longer operand.
 The shorter operand is

 zero-padded on the left to match with the length of the longer one